-\textbf{Accuracy}: Is a metric for measuring the portion of correctly classified pairs: \\ \textbf{MCC}: The Matthews Correlation Coefficient metric \cite{matthews1975comparison} is suitable for measuring quality of binary ill-balanced classification which utilizes the ratios of true positives, true negatives, false positives, and false negatives.
-When the value of this metric is near $1$, the estimated value is closer to the reality, while the value closer to $0$, shows the estimator prediction is close to random, and the $-1$ value indicates a complete disagreement.\\ \textbf{MAP$@K$}: The Mean Average Precision is utilized for measuring the performance of DeepDiffuse \cite{DeepDiffuse2018}.
-If we have $\#A$ number of missing activities, the ground-truth of these test sample has one value, while DeepDiffuse outputs an ordered list of nodes.
-MAP$@K$ means averaging overall prediction of $\#A$ samples based on the $@K$ top first of the algorithm output list.
-We tested $K=10,50,100$ here. \\ \textbf{RMSE}: We measure the Root Mean Square Error (RSME) between $\mathbf{C}$ and $\mathbf{\hat{C}}$ for timestamp of observed training data, and test unobserved nodes.
-There is no fixed threshold limit for RMSE and the lower value indicates better fit.
+\textbf{Accuracy}: Is a metric for measuring the portion of correctly classified pairs: \\ \textbf{MCC}: The Matthews Correlation Coefficient metric \cite{matthews1975comparison} is suitable for measuring the quality of binary ill-balanced classification, which utilizes the ratios of true positives, true negatives, false positives, and false negatives.
+When the value of this metric is near $1$, the estimated value is closer to reality, while the value closer to $0$ shows the estimator prediction is close to random, and the $-1$ value indicates a complete disagreement.\\ \textbf{MAP$@K$}: The Mean Average Precision is utilized for measuring the performance of DeepDiffuse \cite{DeepDiffuse2018}.
+If we have $\#A$ number of missing activities, the ground truth of these test samples has one value, while DeepDiffuse outputs an ordered list of nodes.
+MAP$@K$ means averaging overall prediction of $\#A$ samples based on the $@K$ top first of the algorithm output list $\frac{\sum\limits_{i = 1}^{\#A}{[\mathbb{I}(r_i \preceq K)(\frac{1}{r_i})}]}{\#A}$\\ \textbf{RMSE}: We measure the Root Mean Square Error (RSME) between $\mathbf{C}$ and $\mathbf{\hat{C}}$ for the timestamp of observed training data and test unobserved nodes.
+There is no fixed threshold limit for RMSE, and the lower value indicates a better fit.